stennety/mywebsite/_posts/2023-09-04-aita-for-refusing-to-pay-my-daughters-sorority-dues.md

 ---
 categories: stories
+title: AITA for refusing to pay my daughter’s sorority dues?
 ---

 So my daughter is in a sorority, which I 100% supported.
 My wife and I paid for her dues and supported her when when she asked if we would be okay with it.
 Unfortunately, last week I found out something very upsetting.
 My daughter was trying to enroll for classes but had holds on her account with prevented her from doing so.